 This is a program that offers assistance to individuals and families with low income and resources.
 You may qualify for Medicaid for a variety of reasons; check with your state’s department of insurance.

-The ACA will also expand Medicaid eligibility under the age of 65 with incomes up to 133% of the federal poverty level.
+The ACA also expands Medicaid eligibility for persons under the age of 65 with incomes of up to 133% of the federal poverty level.